 - Establishing conservation easements,

 - Accepting land donations,

 - Purchasing land, and

 - Working with public or private entities to protect environmentally sensitive sites.

-Finally, the Lake Pewaukee Sanitary District supports a range of educational and informational programming activities in their annual and periodic meetings as well as in executing their more active lake management functions.
+Finally, the Lake Pewaukee Sanitary District supports a range of educational and informational programming activities at annual and periodic meetings, as well as in executing more active lake management functions.